 The paper is organized as follows.
-In Sec.~\ref{theoretical}, we layout the differences between the above mentioned two formalisms.
+In Sec.~\ref{theoretical}, we layout the differences between the above-mentioned two formalisms.
 Section~\ref{simulation} describes the simulation methodology and the experimental configurations employed in this study.
 The results and discussion are presented in Sec.~\ref{result}.
 Finally, we summarize our findings in Sec.~\ref{summary}.